mosstrike/cheap-mesh-node/README.md

   Less than 30€, inluding NRF52, BMS, battery, solar mppt and solar panel.
 Plus other 20€ or less on a decent antenna.
 (Or DIY a **ground plane antenna** for free)

 - **MPPT solar charging + BMS protection**
   Efficient charging even on cloudy days, with battery over-discharge protection.
+Connect solar pannel directly to S+ and S- pads.

 - **nRF52840-based**
   Extremely low power consumption.
 Even with limited sunlight, the node can operate for weeks without issues.